 It generally worked like this for Bitcoin Cash too!

 The same has been true for the many forks that came after these as well.

 The above isn’t the only thing to think about, it is just the lynchpin.

-In cases you may have to have your coins 24 hours before or keep them sometime after (as they may shut things down to take a snapshot).
+In cases you may have to have your coins on an exchange 24 hours before or keep them sometime after (as they may shut things down to take a snapshot).
 In other cases an exchange might not support a fork at all.

 Still, while there is more to consider, remembering that the BLOCK NUMBER MATTERS with crypto forks is going to save everyone a headache down the road.
 So, remember that.